systemd/systemd/docs/ENVIRONMENT.md

   it is either set to `system` or `user` depending on whether the NSS/PAM module is called by systemd in `--system` or `--user` mode.

+* `$SYSTEMD_SKIP_DEV_ENUMERATE` - manager will skip enumerating device, mount
+  and swap units, hence no units of these types will be created.
+This option has an effect only for managers running in `--user` mode.
+This might be useful to decrease amount of CPU time and memory consumed by user managers.
+Also note that if in effect the user units that have strong dependencies (e.g. Requires) on device or mount units will fail to start.

 `systemd-remount-fs`:

 * `$SYSTEMD_REMOUNT_ROOT_RW=1` — if set and no entry for the root directory